-Maybe you’re preparing for the usual Winter-time viruses, or maybe you’ve just got sick of your child catching every germ shared at school, or maybe you’re feeling a little paranoid about coronavirus!
+Maybe you’re preparing for the usual Winter-time viruses, or maybe you’ve just got sick of your child catching every germ shared at school, or maybe y’know, there’s a freakin’ global pandemic!
 Whatever the reason, there’s often times when we might want to boost our children’s immune systems (or even our own!)
 So I thought I would share with you all my top tips for boosting your immunity, with suggestions for natural remedies and homeopathic remedies that can help you beat the germs.

 Sleep and Stress:

 Stress and lack of sleep can really impact our ability to fend off infections.
 With this in mind, it’s important to make sure we aren’t overstretching ourselves in the Winter months when cold and flu viruses are more common.
 You might need to take a moment and do a schedule/life MOT to see if there’s anything you can change or do to ensure you and your kids get adequate sleep and rest.
 This isn’t always possible, so to try mitigate stressful times for yourself you might want to consider trying meditation (you could use an app like Headspace) or the excellent Stress Relief homeopathic remedy from Helios.

 You might think your kids are too young to be stressed, you also might not have been taught any coping strategies yourself as a child, but it is never too early to start helping children learn how to deal with stress, or learn how to tune in to their bodies and their feelings.
 Cosmic Kids have some great guided meditation videos for children, also the app Moshi Twilight might be aimed at getting little children to sleep, but certainly some of the audio stories on there are suitable for getting children to think about mindfulness and relaxation.
 (There’s a free story called the Mindful Moshling that we listen to).

 For more ideas on getting a good night’s sleep see my article here (aimed at adults, but it can still be helpful to think about your child’s evening routine and sleep environment).